 Thus, as required by Kansas law, Olathe Ford’s policy covers permissive users such as Hill.
 See K.S.A.
 40-3107(b).

-While the general declarations indicate that policy limits for "auto hazard" under part 500 is $300,000, the policy has what the parties refer to as a "step-down" provision.
-The step-down provision reduces the policy limits for certain persons covered under the contractin this case, the policy limits are reduced for permissive users.
+While the general declarations indicate that policy limits for “auto hazard” under part 500 is $300,000, the policy has what the parties refer to as a “step-down” provision.
+The step-down provision reduces the policy limits for certain persons covered under the contract — in this case, the policy limits are reduced for permissive users.
 The policy states:

 1. With respect to GARAGE OPERATIONS and AUTO HAZARD, the limit shown on the declarations for any one OCCURRENCE.

-With respect to persons or organizations required by law to be an INSURED, the most WE will pay is that portion of such limit needed to comply with the minimum limits provision of such law in the jurisdiction where the OCCURENCE took place.
-When there is other insurance applicable, WE will pay only the amount needed to comply with such minimum limits after such other insurance has been exhausted."
+With respect to persons or organizations required by law to be an INSURED, the most WE will pay is that portion of such limit needed to comply with the minimum limits provision of such law in the jurisdiction where the OCCURRENCE took place.
+When there is other insurance applicable, WE will pay only the amount needed to comply with such minimum limits after such other insurance has been exhausted.”

 Although American Standard concedes that the step-down provision is clear and unambiguous on its own, it argues that the Kansas amendatory addendum to the policy renders the coverage limits ambiguous.
 That provision states, as to part 500 of the policy: